Compressed Sensing with Deep Image Prior and Learned Regularization: Theoretical Results

-holds for all $\tau$ with probability at least $1-5e^{-n/2}-e^{-d/2}-e^{-4d^{\frac{2}{3}}n^{\frac{1}{3}}}$. \end{theorem} Our theoretical result shows that after many iterative updates, gradient descent will solve this non-convex optimization problem and fit any signal $y$, if the generator network is sufficiently wide.
+holds for all $\tau$ with probability at least $1-5e^{-m/2}-e^{-d/2}-e^{-4d^{\frac{2}{3}}m^{\frac{1}{3}}}$. \end{theorem} Our theoretical result shows that after many iterative updates, gradient descent will solve this non-convex optimization problem and fit any signal $y$, if the generator network is sufficiently wide.
 This occurs as soon as the number of hidden units $d$ exceeds the signal size $n$ by a constant factor.
-While our proof is for the case of $A = I$, a similar result can be shown for other measurement matrices, since the resulting $A \cdot V$ is essentially a Gaussian i.i.d.~measurement matrix of different output dimension.
-This result demonstrates that early stopping is necessary for DIP-based methods to be successful; otherwise the network can fit any signal, including one that is noisy or corrupted.
+Our theorem directly applies to many compressed sensing measurement matrices, in particular any matrix obtained by subsampling the rows of an orthonormal matrix (e.g. sub-sampling a Fourier matrix).
+This is possible because, for any such orthonormal matrix, $A V$ has the same distribution as a Gaussian matrix with i.i.d. entries.
+This result demonstrates that early stopping is necessary for DIP-based methods to be successful; otherwise the network can fit any signal, including one that is noisy.

 Our proof builds on theoretical ideas from Oymak et al.~\cite{oymak2019towards} which provide a general framework for establishing global convergence guarantees for overparameterized nonlinear learning problems based on various properties of the Jacobian mapping along the gradient descent trajectory.
-See also \cite{du2018gradient, Oymak:2018aa} and references therein for other related literature.
-We combine delicate tools from empirical process theory, random matrix theory, and matrix algebra to show that, starting from a random initialization, the Jacobian mapping across all iterates has favorable properties with high probability, hence facilitating convergence to a global optima.
+While our proof leverages relevant prior work~\cite{du2018gradient, Oymak:2018aa}, our argument is quite specialized and intricate with new techniques such as Gordon's Lemma.
+This allows us to have moderate network overparameterization that is only linear in the number of measurements, contrary to other results in the literature which require a significant amount of overparameterization.
+Ultimately we combine tools from empirical process theory, random matrix theory, and matrix algebra to show that, starting from a random initialization, the Jacobian mapping across all iterates has favorable properties with high probability, hence facilitating convergence to a global optima.